 Short Term PSEL

-(1) For sources located in areas with established short term SER (OAR 340-200-0020 Table 3), PSELs are required on a short term basis for those pollutants that have a short term SER.
+(1) For sources located in areas with an established short term SER (OAR 340-200-0020 Table 3), PSELs are required on a short term basis for those pollutants that have a short term SER.
 The short term averaging period is daily, unless emissions cannot be monitored on a daily basis.
 The averaging period for short term PSELs can never be greater than monthly.

-(a) For existing sources, the initial short term PSEL will be set as:
+(a) For new and existing sources with potential to emit less than the short term SER, an initial short term PSEL will be set equal to the level of the short term generic PSEL.

-(A) the lesser of the short term capacity or the current permit's short term PSEL, if each is greater than or equal to the short term SER; or

-(B) the generic PSEL, if either the short term capacity or the current short term PSEL is less than the short term SER. (b) For new sources, the initial short term PSEL will be zero.
+(b) For existing sources with potential to emit greater than or equal to the short term SER, a short term PSEL will be set equal to the source's short term potential to emit or current permit’s short term PSEL, whichever is less. (c) For new sources with potential to emit greater than or equal to the short term SER, the initial short term PSEL will be set at the level requested by the applicant provided the applicant meets the requirements of (2)(b).

-(2) If an applicant wants a short term PSEL at a rate greater than the initial short term PSEL, the applicant must:
+(2) If an applicant requests an increase in a short term PSEL, the applicant must satisfy subsection (a) or (b) as applicable :

-(a) Demonstrate that the requested increase over the initial short term PSEL is less than the significant emission rate (Note: In this case new sources would get a generic PSEL); or
+(a) Demonstrate that the requested short term PSEL is not equal to or greater than the significant emission rate; or

-(b) For increases equal to or greater than the SER over the initial short term PSEL:
+(b) Meet the requirements of subsections (A) through (D) as applicable for a PSEL increase that is equal to or greater than the SER:

-(A) Obtain offsets and demonstrate a net air quality benefit in accordance with OAR 340-225-0090;
+(A) Obtain offsets in accordance with the offset provisions for the designated area as specified in division 224;

 (B) Obtain an allocation from an available growth allowance in accordance with the applicable maintenance plan; or

-(C) For carbon monoxide, demonstrate that the source or modification will not cause or contribute to an air quality impact equal to or greater than 0.5 mg/m3 (8 hour average) and 2 mg/m3 (1 hour average).

-(D) For federal major sources, demonstrate compliance with air quality related values (AQRV) protection in accordance with OAR 340-225-0070.
+(C) For satisfying the requirements of (A) or (B), the short term PSEL increase must first be converted to an annual increase by multiplying the short term increase by 8,760 hours, 365 days, or 12 months, depending on the term of the short term PSEL. (

-(3) Once the short term PSEL is increased pursuant to section (2) of this rule, the increased level becomes the initial short term PSEL for future evaluations.
+(3) Once the short term PSEL is increased pursuant to section (2) of this rule, the increased level becomes the basis for evaluating future increases in the short term PSEL.

 [ED.
 NOTE: Tables referenced are available from the agency.]

+[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]

 Stat.
 Auth.: ORS 468.020 Stats.
 Implemented: ORS 468A Hist.: DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01; DEQ 5-2011, f.
 4-29-11, cert. ef.
 5-1-11